 - Mince the garlic: Start the hummus by adding the clove of garlic to the food processor, and pulse to mince.

-- Add remaining ingredients: add the chickpeas, 2 tbsp + 1 tsp extra virgin olive oil (1 tsp is for the finishing), cumin, optional sumac, lemon juice, water and optional sun butter.
+- Add remaining ingredients: add the chickpeas, 2 tablespoon + 1 teaspoon extra virgin olive oil (1 teaspoon is for the finishing), cumin, optional sumac, lemon juice, water and optional sun butter.
 Puree in the food processor until it achieves the desired consistency.
 You can add a little bit of water if necessary.

 - Sun butter is one recommended substitute for tahini I came across, and I liked the hummus using it.
 I have made this hummus without the sun butter, so you can skip if you like.